 Call us 0800 0234 834

 Make the decision to accept that you have an addiction.
 This is your first step to getting treatment.
 Confronting your behaviour is a hard thing to do, but you need to do this to make progress.

 You might find yourself justifying your actions, but it's time to stop blaming your circumstances or making excuses about why you can’t stop.

 Decide you are going to change and make a commitment to yourself.
 Overcoming addiction is difficult.
 By definition, it’s something that’s hard to control or stop.

 To manage an addiction, you need to make some big changes and understand that the process won’t always be easy.
 There will be things that test your commitment, like experiencing strong cravings or feeling really anxious or low.

 Lots of people relapse a few times before they’re successful.
 It's important not to give up if it’s hard - all addictions are treatable, and the key is finding the treatment that suits you.

 If you think you might have an addiction, talking to your GP is a good place to start.

 This may feel difficult, but by being as open as you can with your doctor they'll be able to assess your addiction and how severe it is.

 Your GP can refer you to drug and alcohol services, help you get counselling, and can deal with any other related health conditions.

-Make a note the things that could be causing your addictive behaviour.
+Make a note of the things that you think could be causing your addictive behaviour.

 A lot of addictions start when you want to solve a problem, or when you're trying to make something unpleasant more bearable.
 The cause could be just about anything, like something bad that happened in the past, finding work stressful, or having problems in a relationship.